giannilmbd/dynare/doc/manual/source/the-model-file.rst

                the full LU decomposition with complete pivoting of the linear system (and use it to solve that first iteration rather than using the iterative solver).
 This LU decomposition is then used as the preconditioner in further Newton iterations.
-Inspired from TROLL’s option with the same name.

            ``iterstack``